qiaoqiaohejianjian/ETL--Project/README.md

 <br/>
 project description:<br/>
-Use raw data to construct a star schema Data Warehouse which will be used to track videos over time
+Use raw data to construct a star schema Data Warehouse which will be used to track videos over time ETL Project Description.docx is the detail requirement document.
 <br/>
 <br/>
 project design:<br/>